gXie501/Team2Project/README.md

 - Check the testFile.txt file to see that the message was sent and saved.
 (Note: Past Message displayed to the User will not refresh.
 GUI to be implemented in Phase 3).
 - Then input the same text, and click the delete message button.
 - Check the testFile.txt file to see that the message was deleted.
 (Note: Past Message displayed to the User will not refresh.
 GUI to be implemented in Phase 3).
-- Click the back button, User should be taken back to the "Home Screen".